 Once Abundant but Now Rare

-Mayne Island’s wetlands and wettest forests are mostly gone, with 88% (as of 2005) having been drained and converted to agricultural (primarily hay and pasture) and residential land uses.
+Mayne Island’s wetlands and wettest forests are mostly gone, with 88% of the five wettest ecosystems (as of 2005) having been drained and converted to agricultural (primarily hay and pasture) and residential land uses.
 We no longer benefit from the ecosystem services provided by those lost wetlands and wet forests.
 The loss of wetlands and wet forests continues on Mayne Island, motivated primarily by residential land development.
 By encouraging people to learn more about the essential services these ecosystems provide, we hope to encourage landholders on Mayne Island to conserve and restore the few remaining wetlands we have.

 The Mayne Island Conservancy has begun restoration of two wetlands in recent years, one small wetland located at St. John Point below the parking lot, and a second much larger wetland at Hedgerow Farm in partnership with landholders Kristine Webber and Peter Robinson.
 We have provided advice to additional landholders through our free Landholder Consultation Program, many of whom are actively restoring and stewarding wetlands and wet forests on their lands.
 Caring for and restoring wetlands can be a rewarding experience.
 As mentioned, plants in these productive environments grow quite quickly, so changes happen more quickly than in drier ecosystems.
 Some benefits of functioning wetlands include mosquito control, erosion reduction, carbon storage, clean water, and wildlife viewing.
 If you have a wetland or wet forest you are interested in restoring or conserving, contact us for a free consultation.
 You can also check out this recording of an event about wetlands on Mayne Island, or read more about our local amphibians here.